7 of the Best Referral Programs of All Time

 2. Tesla

-Tesla leveraged that loyalty to great effect via their referral program.
-The referral program was so successful, in fact, that it 40x ROI.
-With zero advertising budget.
+Tesla leveraged that loyalty and advocacy to great effect via their referral program.
+The referral program was so successful, in fact, that it achieved a staggering 40x ROI, all while operating with zero advertising budget.
+This remarkable return on investment highlights the power of referral marketing when executed effectively, especially for brands with a passionate customer base.

 How Tesla’s referral program worked: